zlukich/objectify/README.md

 This repository is organized into several key folders:

-- **src**: Contains the main codebase for reconstruction, including modules for preprocessing, pose estimation, and integration with NeRF and Colmap.
 - **lib**: Includes utility functions for:
   - **Calibration**: Functions for handling Charuco board calibration.
   - **JSON Generation**: Scripts for creating and manipulating JSON files for camera poses and other metadata.